 History buffs (or those who aren’t scared of cemeteries) should visit the Memorial Park.
 It’s sort of serene observing the 4,000 white gravestones neatly arranged along the hillside.

 Also in the area is a memorial stone designed by Sir Edwin Luytens, and a huge Singapore Memorial bearing the names of 25,000 soldiers who lost their lives in wars.
 You can find the tombs of the first two Presidents of Singapore here as well.

 Before you make your way back to civilisation, how about satisfying your inner Need for Speed?
 Nearby Kranji MRT and next to the Singapore Turf Club is the KF1 Karting Circuit.

 With 30 km/h carts for beginners going at $35 for peak hours and $28 for non-peak hours, you can race to your heart’s content around a track designed by Hermann Tilke, an F1 track designer.

 Take note that there’s a queue system in place between the different kart types so that everyone gets a chance to race.

 Last but not least, the Singapore Zoo and River Safari are also easily accessible via Kranji MRT if you’re looking to have a fun-packed day with the fam.

 WHERE TO EAT

-Another spot for an authentic Kranji farm-to-table experience is at the Poison Ivy Bistro in Bollywood Veggies.
+Another spot for an authentic Kranji farm-to-table experience is at the Poison Ivy Bistro in Bollywood Farms.
 After you’re done with your farm tour, sit down for a meal proudly served using ingredients grown on their farm, no fertilisers or pesticides used.
-Their rendition of the nasi lemak is a big hit here, but you won’t go wrong with their otah omelette, Bolly wings, and the Bollywood 3-in-1 for dessert.
+The Bistro's menu is seasonal, so you can be sure that no two visits will be the same.

 For more staycation content, click on the "Staycation" tag below or click here.